 UNC students can now maximize startup funding and business growth opportunities through Innovate Carolina’s new joint application for the 1789 Student Venture Fund and Launch Chapel Hill summer program.
 The application opens March 2.

-If you’re a Carolina student who’s working on a commercial or socially driven startup, you will soon be able to apply to two of UNC-Chapel Hill’s top entrepreneurial support programs at the same time.
+If you’re a Carolina student who’s working on a commercial or socially driven startup, you can now apply to two of UNC-Chapel Hill’s top entrepreneurial support programs at the same time.

-On Tuesday, March 2, Innovate Carolina will open a combined application for its 1789 Student Venture Fund and Launch Chapel Hill summer program.
+On Tuesday, March 2, Innovate Carolina opened a combined application for its 1789 Student Venture Fund and Launch Chapel Hill summer program.
 The application will remain open until Wednesday, March 10.

 All Carolina students working on entrepreneurial ventures are eligible to apply.
 In the past, students needed to apply to each program separately, but they can now submit a joint application to both.
 This partnership between the two programs not only makes applying quicker and more convenient for students, but also offers them a more cohesive experience for growing their startups.
 Students ventures at different stages may benefit from a different combination of funding, mentorship, workspaces and educational programming – and this combined application will connect students to the resources they need when they need them most.